Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates of art history at the bachelor's degree level find employment opportunities in commercial art galleries, art museums and historical societies and archives.
-Other options include arts agencies and public art programs.
+Other options include arts agencies and public art programs or admission to prestigious graduate programs across the nation.

 A graduate degree is essential for professional positions; a master's degree prepares individuals to teach at the community college level, practice and publish as an art critic or writer, enhance one's own practice as an artist, or gain entry into museums, archives, historical societies, auction houses, publishing companies and academic presses as well as to art libraries.
 The doctorate is a necessity for employment as a university or college teacher and for responsible administrative and curatorial positions in the museum and publishing world.